cewing/templer.manual/README.rst

 This package provides the source for the templer users and developers manual.

-To read this documentation online, visit XXX
+To read this documentation online, visit http://templer-manual.readthedocs.org/

-To contribute to this documentation, please read XXX

 Building The Manual
 -------------------